Authority: Executive Vice Chancellor and Provost

 2.1.
 Teaching Workload: the portion of the faculty workload spent on direct instruction and instructional activities.

-2.2 Course Overload: a workload assignment that exceeds the expected teaching load for the discipline/department or the teaching load defined in the faculty member’s Statement of Mutual Expectations; faculty may receive additional pay or alternative compensation (such as a subsequent course reduction) for overload assignments.
+2.2 Course Overload: a workload assignment that exceeds the expected teaching load for the discipline/department or the teaching load defined in the faculty member’s Statement of Faculty Responsibilities; faculty may receive additional pay or alternative compensation (such as a subsequent course reduction) for overload assignments.

 2.3 Course Reduction: a reduction in the faculty member’s normal instructional load to allow time for work on non-instructional activities.

-2.4 Statement of Mutual Expectations: a written description of the appropriate mix of the individual faculty member’s realms of responsibility and the mutually agreed-upon expectations from both the faculty member and the department during the faculty member’s appointment as addressed in REG 05.20.27 - Statements of Mutual Expectations.
+2.4 Statement of Faculty Responsibilities: a written description of the appropriate mix of the individual faculty member’s realms of responsibility and the mutually agreed-upon expectations from both the faculty member and the department during the faculty member’s appointment as addressed in REG 05.20.27 – Statements of Faculty Responsibilities.

 3. WORKLOAD ASSIGNMENTS

 3.1.
-The duties that commonly constitute a faculty member’s workload fall under the six areas of faculty responsibility defined in NCSU POL 05.20.01 - Appointment, Reappointment, Promotion and Permanent Tenure and REG 05.20.34 - Non-Tenure Track Faculty Ranks and Appointments:
+The duties that commonly constitute a faculty member’s workload fall under the six areas of faculty responsibility defined in NCSU POL 05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and REG 05.20.34 – Professional Faculty Ranks and Appointments:

 3.2.
-The Provost and Executive Vice Chancellor, in consultation with the Council of Deans, has established workload criteria for the university based on UNC POL 400.3.4, which defines an average instructional load for Research universities in the system of 4 courses (3-semester hours) per year for Research universities in the UNC system.
+The Executive Vice Chancellor and Provost, in consultation with the Council of Deans, has established workload criteria for the university based on UNC POL 400.3.4, which defines an average instructional load for Research universities in the system of 4 courses (3-semester hours) per year for Research universities in the UNC system.

-The instructional load for individual faculty members will vary from this average load depending on the nature of the faculty member’s appointment: e.g., responsibilities in teaching, research, extension/engagement, service and other responsibilities as set out in the Statement of Mutual Expectations.
-Teaching workload may also reflect the faculty member’s appointment type (tenure-track/non-tenure track or research/teaching/extension) as well as level of performance in teaching and other responsibilities.
+3.4.
+The instructional load for individual faculty members will vary from this average load depending on the nature of the faculty member’s appointment: e.g., responsibilities in teaching, research, extension/engagement, service and other responsibilities as set out in the Statement of Faculty Responsibilities.
+Teaching workload may also reflect the faculty member’s appointment type (tenure-track/professional or research/teaching/extension tracks) as well as level of performance in teaching and other responsibilities.

-3.6 The department head or chair of each department or director of each school is responsible for defining individual workload assignments for each member of the faculty consistent with university, college and department guidelines.
-These expectations must be incorporated into each faculty member’s Statement of Mutual Expectations.
+3.8 The department head or chair of each department or director of each school is responsible for defining individual workload assignments for each member of the faculty consistent with university, college and department guidelines.
+These expectations must be incorporated into each faculty member’s Statement of Faculty Responsibilities.
 The Dean must approve individual teaching assignments that vary significantly from expected department and college minimum loads.

 4. REPORTING ON FACULTY WORKLOAD